-Vibration is pulsation, movement, momentum, as may be illustrated in the lungs or heart or crudely in the delicate spring of a watch.
+Vibration is pulsation, movement, momentum, as may be illustrated in the lungs or heart or crudely in the delicate spring of a watch, the swing of a pendulum, the oscillations of a magnetic needle, sound and light waves.
 It is the reiteration of force from one center to another, where action and reaction may be equal or unequal.
 Vibration presupposes a center, from which it derives its momentum.
-Each life is such center and while it is not apparent yet it is the cause of all the phenomena of life.
+Each life is such center and while it is not apparent yet it is the cause of all of its phenomena.
 There is what may be termed mechanical or dynamic and psychic vibration and the former is under the government of the latter.
-Vibration is the interpretation of mathematics.
+Vibration is the interpretation of the spiral action of spirit.
 It is, in every plane and sphere of manifestation, the exact formula of the unchanging law.
 It is not senseless or unintelligent motion, but is the effect of cause, as intelligent as it is eternal.

 The trend of modern science bears happily upon this System of Teaching.
-The tendency of materialism has been to divorce the dynamic from the psychic or spiritual causality on the ground that spirit is not existent as an entity, and to explain the spiritual life on the ground of natural causation only.
-And spirit, became but a nane, an evolution of matter and the product of it, always less and never greater than the elements and forces which evolved it.
-But the facts of Spritualism, both in the ancient and modern world, and the universal prevalence of the phenomena of clairvoyance, hypnotism, telepathy and magic of all kinds (not legerdemain) have turned the tide of thought to a more radical and opposite statement and interpretation of life.
+The tendency of materialism has been to divorce the dynamic from the psychic or spiritual causality on the ground that spirit is not existent and to explain the spiritual life on the ground of the moral.
+But the facts of Spiritualism, both in the ancient and modern world, and the universal prevalence of the phenomena of clairvoyance, clairsentience, clairaudience, hypnotism, and telepathy have turned the tide of thought to a more radical and opposite statement and interpretation of life.

-No one who is at all informed upon the subject denies that the phenomena of matter and force are under the government of law, but there is a various interpretation or definition of law.
+No one who is at all informed upon the subject denies that the phenomena of life are under the government of natural law, but there is a various interpretation or definition of natural law.
 Scientists of the most ultra sort have been loath to make law and intelligence identical and they have been equally indisposed to externalize law.
-They have called it a process, a mode of action inherent in and indigenous to matter, and even where it seemed necessary for them to attribute to it at least the inference of wisdom, they have disposed of the difficulty by designating the process "evolution," making this word cover and explain all doubts and answer all difficulties.
-It is not to be denied but that this last resort is the confession of the weakness of their position and the triumph of the metaphysician.
-It is the fin de siecle of modern scientific research and it means everything for the Spiritualist.
-For though the Spiritualist does not confound law with intelligence, he makes law the mode of intelligence and thus is not driven to extreme and erroneous assumptions to account for the facts.
-We teach that as the unchanging law is the mode of spirit, natural and spiritual law or law that concerns spirit embodied and spirit disembodied, in materiality and ethereality respectively, are some of the phases of its manifestation in the material and spiritual universe.
+They have called it a process, a mode of action inherent in and indigenous to matter, and even where it seemed necessary for them to attribute to it inwardly they have suspected that the process termed "evolution," might sooner or later solve the problem.
+It is not to be denied but that this position is the triumph of the metaphysician.
+For though the Spiritualist does not confound law with intelligence or spirit, he makes law the mode of intelligence and thus is not driven to extreme and erroneous assumptions to account for the facts.
+Vibration is now admitted to be the mode of motion and the key, not only to the creation of form, but to the expression of normal and supernormal powers, consciousness being the solvent of all vibrations.